Atomic Usenet Explorer

 |Click «Download group» and load all public groups from this server.|

 |Uncheck all groups and click «select» in the menu.|

 |Enter the keyword you want to use in the pop-up window.|

 |Click «Start».
 That’s all.
 In a few minutes, the program will finish the process of extraction and provide you with a huge list of email addresses.|

-As you can see, Atomic Newsgroup Explorer is a powerful and useful tool for extracting email addresses.
+As you can see, our usenet spider is a powerful and useful tool for extracting email addresses.
 The program is capable of scanning private groups locked by a password.
 It doesn’t require any additional software – just any version of Windows (95, 98, ME, NT, 2000, XP, Vista, Windows 7, Windows 8), an Internet connection, and an open NNTP port.